Linker (computing): Linkage editor

 In IBM System/360 through IBM Z mainframe operating systems such as OS/360 and its successors, this type of program is known as a linkage editor.
 As the name implies a linkage editor has the additional capability of allowing the addition, replacement, and/or deletion of individual program sections.
 Operating systems such as OS/360 have format for executable load-modules containing supplementary data about the component sections of a program, so that an individual program section can be replaced, and other parts of the program updated so that relocatable addresses and other references can be corrected by the linkage editor, as part of the process.

 One advantage of this is that it allows a program to be maintained without having to keep all of the intermediate object files, or without having to re-compile program sections that haven't changed.
 It also permits program updates to be distributed in the form of small files (originally card decks), containing only the object module to be replaced.
 In such systems, object code is in the form and format of 80-byte punched-card images, so that updates can be introduced into a system using that medium.
 In later releases of OS/360 and in subsequent systems, load-modules contain additional data about versions of components modules, to create a traceable record of updates.
 It also allows one to add, change, or remove an overlay structure from an already linked load module.

 The term "linkage editor" should not be construed as implying that the program operates in a user-interactive mode like a text editor.
 It is intended for batch-mode execution, with the editing commands being supplied by the user in sequentially organized files, such as punched cards, DASD, or magnetic tape.

 Linkage editing (IBM nomenclature) or consolidation or collection (ICL nomenclature) refers to the linkage editor's or consolidator's act of combining the various pieces into a relocatable binary, whereas the loading and relocation into an absolute binary at the target address is normally considered a separate step.

 Linker control scripts

-In the beginning linkers gave users very limited control over the arrangement of generated output object files.
-As the target systems became complex with different memory requirements such as embedded systems, it became necessary to give users control to generate output object files with their specific requirements such as defining base addresses' of segments.
-Linkers control scripts were used for this.
+Early linkers gave users very limited control over the arrangement of generated output object files.
+As the target systems became more complex with different memory requirements, such as in embedded systems, it became necessary to give users control to generate output object files with their specific requirements such as defining base addresses of segments.
+Linker control scripts were used for this.